 Trustees worked with Jenny Preston Consulting to gather public input from community members, as well as FISD staff, to develop a wish list of qualities the District desired in a new superintendent.

-Questions & Answers with Incoming Superintendent Dr. Mike Waldrip
+Questions & Answers with New Superintendent Dr. Mike Waldrip

 Why were you drawn to Frisco ISD?